 - i.
-The finding of responsibility is based on finding of fact that are clearly erroneous; - ii.
-The finding of responsibility is based on an erroneous interpretation of this Honor Code that resulted in prejudicial error; - iii.
-The recommended sanction is disproportionate in light of the violation of this Honor Code; - iv.
+The finding of responsibility, when contested by the student, is based on findings of fact that are clearly erroneous; - ii.
+The finding of responsibility, when contested by the student, is based on an erroneous interpretation of this Honor Code that resulted in prejudicial error; - iii.
+The sanction, not agreed to by the student, is disproportionate in light of the violation of this Honor Code: - iv.
 Departures from procedures detailed in this Honor Code caused a prejudicial error.